Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 ## Testing

-Before you start testing the uCom API, we recommend spending some time to learn about the FEP that is assigned to your configuration in uCom.
+Before you start testing the Connected Commerce (uCom) API, we recommend spending some time to learn about the FEP that is assigned to your configuration in Connected Commerce (uCom).
 The most common FEPs used are BUYPASS, Rapid Connect and IPG.
 A specific set of testing cards will be provided to you by the Implementation Team once the configurations are completed. <br>

 Still having questions?
 Check out the <a href="/product/UniversalCommerce/docs/?path=docs/faq/faq.md">FAQs Section</a> for help.